thousandbrainsproject/monty_lab/monty_profiling/README.md

 - `tbp.monty.frameworks.models.evidence_matching.EvidenceGraphLM._calculate_evidence_for_new_locations`
 - `tbp.monty.frameworks.models.goal_state_generation.EvidenceGoalStateGenerator._compute_graph_mismatch`

+## Dependencies

+Floppy requires the same dependencies as Monty because it is running Monty code.
+There are no additional dependencies for counting.

 ## Usage

 Execute Monty the same way in this repository.
 Floppy adjusted the run.py script to use the FlopCounter.